Bucknell-Biol364/Project_1_Group_1_2024/Working Folder/Version 3 - Final/Project-1-Group-1-Tutorial---v3.md

 Tutorial: An Introduction to Data Preparation, Exploration, and Analysis

+## Target Audience

+Our target audience for this project are fellow BIOL 364 students.
+Students in this class generally have had a brief introduction or previous exposure to R software.
+Therefore, the goal of this proposal is to walk students though a data modeling tutorial, including basic R housekeeping, but not go extremely in-depth in the explanation for all coding language.
+This tutorial assumes the individual has some previous R experience.

 ## Tutorial introduction

 Do you have a dataset but you’re not sure where to start with analysis?